 Manta ray photo identification

 Manta rays have a unique spot pattern on their belly and between their gills.
 These markings make it possible to identify individuals.
-Interns use photo-identification to gather data on population dynamics, migration patterns, and environmental variables that influence manta rays’ distribution and abundance.
+Interns use photo-identification and laser photogrammetry to gather data on population dynamics, migration patterns, and environmental variables that influence our manta rays’ distribution and abundance.

-Zavora Lab founder Yara Tibirica, in collaboration with the oceanographer Carlos E. J. de A. Tibirica, developed software that catalogues the number and location of the spots to identify individual manta rays.
+Zavora Marine Lab founder Yara Tibirica, in collaboration with the oceanographer Carlos E. J. de A. Tibirica, developed software that catalogues the number and location of the spots to identify individual manta rays.
+To date, we have almost 700 different individuals in our database!